 7.3 Any persons nominated by the Student Groups Committee and/or the Durham SU Board of Trustees may attend and speak at the Committee meetings.
 Other persons may also attend with the prior consent of the Committee.

-7.4 Notification of a Committee meeting shall be circulated to all members of the Committee (and to members of the Student Groups Committee and the Durham SU Board of Trustees) at least five5s[one week] in advance of the meeting date.
+7.4 Notification of a Committee meeting shall be circulated to all members of the Committee (and to members of the Student Groups Committee and the Durham SU Board of Trustees) at least five (5) days in advance of the meeting date.
 The non-voting delegates from Student Groups Committee and from the Durham SU Board are there to have a regard for matters of good governance, and not to seek to direct the democracy or activities of the student group.
 They should inform the Chair of their attendance, and the reason for their attendance, in advance of the meeting they wish to attend.
 Notification may be circulated by email to the email address supplied by the recipients for this purpose, and provided the recipients agree in advance to receive such notifications by email.

 7.5 Meetings may take place by video conference or telephone conference or similar means to allow every member of the Committee to take part in the meeting.